blink1073/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

 level of the driver, and is only about informing listeners about what commands are sent and what replies are received.
 As such, it would be innappropiate at this level for a driver to execute custom logic around particular commands to determine what failure or success means for a particular command.
-Implementators of the API are free to handle these events as they see fit, which may include code that futher interprets replies to specific commands based on the presence or absence of other fields in the reply beyond the ``ok`` field.
+Implementers of the API are free to handle these events as they see fit, which may include code that further interprets replies to specific commands based on the presence or absence of other fields in the reply beyond the ``ok`` field.

 *2. Why are document sequences included as BSON arrays?*